-7. EXPLANATION OF PLANNED PERFORMANCE OVER THE MEDIUM-TERM PERIOD
+EXPLANATION OF PLANNED 7.
+PERFORMANCE OVER THE MEDIUM-TERM PERIOD

 The Entity's performance is informed by the NDP 2030, with specific alignment to the key interventions driven by Chapter 5 on Environmental Sustainability and Resilience and given effect in the MTDP 2024-2029.
 Internationally the Entity will contribute to the National efforts in responding to the Sustainable Development Goals.
 These interventions focus on sustaining ecosystems and using natural resources efficiently, building sustainable communities, being able to better respond to climate change and enhancing governance systems.
 These focus areas speak directly to the impact that the Entity has endeavoured to create, which is to enhance biodiversity conservation, ecological sustainability and climate resilience and the outcomes of enhanced ecological sustainability and an advanced biodiversity economy.
 The impact and outcomes are aligned to the PSP's four portfolios and its integration and transversal focus areas.
-The mandate of the Entity, as it had been set out in the Western Cape Nature Conservation Board Act and Nature Strategic Plan 2025-30 and the Western Cape Biodiversity Act.
+The mandate of the Entity, as it had been set out in the Western Cape Nature Conservation Board Act and Nature Conservation Ordinance, has informed the development of the Entity's impact and outcomes documented in the CapeNature Strategic Plan 2025-30 and the Western Cape Biodiversity Act.
 The Western Cape Nature Conservation Board Act has been repealed.